blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - ii.
 Saheeh li Ghayrihi
 - When hadeeth doesn’t meet the requirements of Saheeh but there are supporting reports (Al mut’aaba) that elevates
 - Hasan hadeeth which is elevated
-- Eg.: “If I have not feared for this ummah, I would have ordered them to use miswak before every salah” [Abu Dawood]
+- Eg.: "If I have not feared for this ummah, I would have ordered them to use miswak before every salah" [Abu Dawood]
 - Hukm: same as Saheeh li Thaatihi.
 It obliges the person to obey the injunctions in it
 - D. Hadeeth Hasan
 - a.
 History of Hadeeh Hasan